Coding Agent Log To Blog Post

 mcp__air__fetch_air_documentation

-3. Building a Narrative from Key Decisions
+3. Build a Narrative from Key Decisions

-Aesthetics: When AI-generated text was hard to read
+- Aesthetics: When AI-generated text was hard to read

-Fact-Checking: Removing incorrect air.test module hallucination
+- Fact-Checking: Removing an incorrect

-Creativity: Syncing animation to musical cue
+air.testmodule hallucination - Creativity: Syncing animation to a musical cue

-Value: Asking for more code and annotations
+- Value: Asking for more code and annotations

-These moments became the topics.
+These moments become the topics.

 My Workflow

-Do the work.
+- Do the work.
 I use AI to build while SpecStory logs the session.